urbantrout/docs/en/installation.md

 ## 2. Create a New Craft Project

-To create a new Craft project, run this command (substituting `PATH` with the path where Composer should create the project):
+To create a new Craft project, run this command (substituting `<PATH>` with the path where Composer should create the project):

-    composer create-project -s RC craftcms/craft PATH
+    composer create-project craftcms/craft <PATH>

 Note: If Composer complains that your system doesn’t have PHP 7 installed, but you know it’s not an issue because Craft will run with a different PHP install (e.g. through MAMP or Vagrant), use the `--ignore-platform-reqs` flag.